AdobeDocs/experience-platform.en/help/landing/api-authentication.md

 >[!IMPORTANT]
 >
 >While the call above is sufficient to test your access credentials, be aware that you will not be able to access or modify several resources without having the right Attribute-based access control permissions.
-Read more in the [Get the necessary attribute-based access control permissions](#get-abac-permissions) section.
+Read more in the **Get the necessary attribute-based access control permissions** section below.

 ## Get the necessary attribute-based access control permissions {#get-abac-permissions}